 Tanning options: If you want a bronzy glow on your wedding day, decide exactly how you’d like to achieve it.
 If you’re going to get a spray tan, book one now, rather than a few days before your wedding, as a test run.

 If you’d rather use a gradual tanning moisturizer, like Tan-Luxe's The Gradual ($33), start incorporating it into your daily skin routine now.

 Beauty accessories: Select any beauty accessories, like hair accessories or customized lipstick colors, now.

-2 months out is the perfect amount of time to pick out your nail color—make sure it has the right undertones next to your dress and decorations.
+Nail color: Two months out is the perfect amount of time to pick out your bridal nail color—make sure it has the right undertones next to your dress and decorations.